How American Homeschoolers Enabled and Funded German Child Abuse: The Real Story Behind the Religious Right and the Twelve Tribes

 Those wishing to help the cause of homeschooling in Germany can contact a legal defense organization there, Schulunterricht Zu Hause E.V.

-So the members of a cult had flagrantly violated the law on several occasions and refused to accept both the penalty for that violation as well as obey the law after the fact.
+So the members of a sect had flagrantly violated the law on several occasions and refused to accept both the penalty for that violation as well as obey the law after the fact.
 Strom from WorldNetDaily presents the situation as something Nazi-like, and then appeals to readers to send money to a specific organization: Schulunterricht Zu Hause.

 We will get to this “legal defense organization” Schulunterricht Zu Hause shortly.
 But I want to point out what the end result of all this legal drama was.
 Through the efforts of Schulunterricht Zu Hause and another organization, the Twelve Tribes were actually successful.
 Because at the end of August 2006, the Twelve Tribes won permission to run a private school: